Showing posts with label mental health. Show all posts

 When “Something Feels Off” but You Can’t Name It

-When people search phrases like anxiety symptoms, brain health, mental health issues, or even type “I think I have anxiety, what do I do,” they are usually not looking for definitions.
-They are looking for reassurance that they are not slipping into cognitive decline.
+When people search phrases like anxiety symptoms, brain health, mental health issues, or go hunting on common search engines, likely, something is off.
+People will often say, “I think I have anxiety, what do I do?” but they are usually not looking for definitions - at most times, people are trying to decode the situation.
+They are looking for reassurance that they are not slipping into cognitive decline or that they are not about to fall prey to an anxiety attack.
 The fear does not come from nowhere.
 In my case, it lives quietly in the background because I have watched my mother move through a Parkinson’s diagnosis, and that experience changes how you interpret every forgotten word, every moment of mental fog, every small delay in recall.
 What might once have felt like a normal distraction now feels loaded.
+Anybody with some type of family history of neurological disorders and prone to feeling overly anxious or stressed has to navigate this conundrum - is anxiety or stress a precursor to cognitive decline, or does diminishing cognitive decline begin with anxiety-type symptoms?

 Can Loving Christmas Eternally Be A Mental Health Thing?